emporous/community/docs/design.md

 ### Signatures
-Digital signatures ensure the artifact has not been tampered with and come from a trusted entity.
+Digital signatures ensure the artifact has not been tampered with and comes from a trusted entity.
 Emporous MUST support manifest, blob, and attribute signing.

 ### Software Inventory